2018 - Donna Magid, M.D., M.Ed.

 - AP: scapula parallel to image plane, beam perpendicular to coracoid.
 Usually 2 APs:

 - EXT.
-Rotation: true anatomic AP prox.
-Humerous, shows tuberosity
+Rotation (of humerus): true anatomic AP prox. humerus, shows tuberosity

-There is no such thing as a ‘lateral shoulder’ (massive superimposition) therefore alternatives:
+There is no such thing as a true ‘lateral shoulder’ (massive superimposition) therefore alternatives:

 Figure 1.
 Shoulder Views and Dislocation

-GH DISLOCATION (do NOT use ‘shoulder dislocation”; layperson’s term) = most common injury; described and illustrated (Fig. 2 Kochner technique) in the Eber medical papyrus 3000 BCE, and by Hippocrates.
+GH DISLOCATION (do NOT say ‘shoulder dislocation”; that is layperson’s term) = most common injury; described and illustrated (Fig. 2 Kochner technique) in the Eber medical papyrus 3000 BCE, and by Hippocrates.

 - 90% of patients who were < 20 y.o. at first dislocation will recur

-- Only 14% of GH disloc.
-Are > 40; ie, fracture instead of disloc.
+- Only 14% of GH disloc. are > 40; ie, older pts.fracture instead of disloc.
 Increases with age

 Figure 2.
 Kochner Technique

-- Head may impact under inferior glenoid → palpable in most patients impaction creates
+- Head may impact under inferior glenoid → palpable anteriorly in most; impacts/interlocks

 - HILL SACHS sign posterior-lateral head and corresponding BANKHART impaction lesion inferior glenoid